Frequently Asked Questions

 The PA Program starts in mid-August each year.
 There is no accommodation for alternate times, nor can students attend part-time.

-Are students required to purchase their own laptop computers?
+Are students required to purchase laptop computers?

 Are Smartphones/tablets required?